The Hillside Club Fireside meetings are held on the first Monday of most months (January, February, March, April, June, October, November).

-They are open to the public and admission is free.
-The meetings begin with Club business at 7:00pm, followed by a featured speaker at 7:30pm (see info on this month's speaker below)
+They are open to the public and admission is free to members, with a suggested donation for non-members.
+No one is turned away for lack of funds.
+The meetings begin with Club business at 7:00pm, followed by a featured speaker at 7:30pm (see info on this month's speaker below).

 Fireside meetings are for civic engagement, a good way to see the club and get to know the members.
 Club members, our neighbors, and the general public are encouraged to attend.

 Fireside Meetings in 2020